smashgg/developer-portal/docs/examples/update-phase-seeding.md

 To obtain the current phase seeding via phase export, go to the Bracket Setup page in tournament admin.
 Then, for the phase you want to update seeding for, click the export button to download a .csv of its current seeding.

-⚠ *Please note: the 'ID' column in this export is the id for Seed, not Entrant.* ⚠

 ![export button](https://imgur.com/plcr1y4.png)

 ## Step 2: Manipulating the Seeding